etheralpha/dailydoots-com/README.md

 .  | ethmaxitard           | [L2 Cheatsheet](https://mirror.xyz/ethmaxitard.eth/iyCAlOexgQKOvoSAAk4utYGEdnESOKb5HstM2_LaqL4) - A directory of L2 resources
 .  | fc-test               | Working on building a web3 game
 .  | hanniabu              | [Ξther αlpha](https://etheralpha.org/) - Develops open source tools and resources (including this site!)
+.  | hashtagfuzzmaster     | "ALL HAIL THE ETERNAL CRAB"
 .  | InsideTheSimulation   | [RatioGang](https://ratiogang.com/) - A site to track the ETH/BTC ratio and flippening progress
 .  | Jey_s_TeArS           | Daily haikus until we’re at least at 0.178 on the ETH/BTC ratio or highest market cap .  | jtnichol              | [Ethfinance Doots Happy Hour](https://www.youtube.com/@evmavericks/) - A livestream roundup of the top 10 Doots of the Week<br>[GridPlus](https://gridplus.io/) team member